SiriusGG/ootm/README.md

 - Include blue warps / cutscene warps

 ## About Forks, Branches and Maintenance
 While OoTM is open source with the "The Unlicense" license, it is [published, hosted and centralized on GitHub](https://github.com/SiriusGG/ootm).
-If you fork this repository to add new features it is highly endorsed to create a pull request and deliver the optimizations to everyone!
-Please also remove forks and branches when they are succesfully merged back into this repository.
+It is highly endorsed that if you fork this repository to add new features that you also create a pull request and provide the optimizations to everyone!
+Please also delete forks and branches when they are succesfully merged back into this repository.
 This way people don't stumple upon old, outdated or untested versions and always find the latest stable version right here.
-Issues (which also include feature suggestions) may be opened by anyone on the [GitHub Issues page](https://github.com/SiriusGG/ootm/issues).
+[Issues (which also include feature suggestions) may be opened by anyone on the GitHub Issues page](https://github.com/SiriusGG/ootm/issues).